joao-miguel-inacio/demon-slayer-dodging/README.md

 DO NOT PLAY THE VIDEO if you haven't watched the anime YET!

-## Thank you :bowing_man:
-@[Ian](https://github.com/idelace)'s son for choosing such an amazing name and being so enthusiastic about the game!

-@[Nelson](https://github.com/nlfonseca) and @[Ana](https://github.com/anaresende) for your unvaluable tips and advice!

-@[Helena Saborit](https://github.com/Helsinky91) for helping me stay focused in class!

 ## Backlog :hospital:

 Because work can't wait, this will have to:

-    1. Find a way to isolate Vimeo's video play button, addEventListener and create dim lights function (that would turn background from white to black and stop music when video starts);
+1) Find a way to isolate Vimeo's video play button, addEventListener and create dim lights function (that would turn background from white to black and stop music when video starts);

-    2. Make Zenitsu a playable character.
+2) Make Zenitsu a playable character.
 He is already everyone's favourite! :zap:

-    3. Create a multiplayer version of the game where Gyutaro stands in the middle of the canvas and throws objects towards Tanjiro on the left and Zenitsu on the right.
+3) Create a multiplayer version of the game where Gyutaro stands in the middle of the canvas and throws objects towards Tanjiro on the left and Zenitsu on the right.
 Player A would use A,W,S,D to move and Player B would use the arrow keys.

     12934.
 Make game Mobile Ready.